Adam and Eve

 Adam & Eve

 Merian doesn't know anything about a Turk, but he places Adam & Eve after the painter and his family.
-It should be noted that Merian places the painter before the painter's wife, which is an obvious error, and that his 1621-edition is a total jumble.
-But we still know that Adam & Eve must be the last in the dance, because they are followed by a long, boring sermon - the sheer size of which proves that the text couldn't have been inside the dance of death.
+It should be noted that Merian places the painter before the painter's wife, which is an obvious error, but we still know that Adam & Eve must be the last in the dance, because they are followed by a long, boring final sermon — the sheer size of which, makes it fit for ending a dance of death.

 Wunderlich's model is thus contradicted by all our witnesses: Frölich, Der Todendantz, Iselin and Merian.

-What can we conclude then?
+What are we to conclude then?
 Not much.
 Logically the painter should be the very last dancer, looking back and contemplating his work.
-The painter's dialogue is much longer than the others, so there hasn't been much room for the next dancer.
 Nonetheless all our oldest witnesses agree that the dance ended with child, mother, painter and Turk.
 Thus the Turk must have been a later addition than the painter, which is at odds with the fact that there was only 9 years from Hans Kluber's renovation in 1568 to Iselin's manuscript from 1577.
-This leads to the bold conclusion that there was a painter in the dance long before Kluber's renovation, and that Klauber has simply replaced the name of this painter with his own.
+This leads to the bold conclusion that there was a painter in the dance long before Kluber's renovation, and that Klauber has simply replaced the name and face of this painter with his own.

-In the same way all our witnesses agree that there wasn't a scene with Adam & Eve.
-The first time they appear is in Frölich's 1588-edition, but here they are placed in the start of the dance and without the long text that accompanies them in Merian's edition.
-On the other hand, there's no denying a certain similarity between Frölich's woodcut og Merian's etching (the unicorn and the placement of Adam's hand), which leads to another bold conclusion, namely that it was Frölich's woodcut, that inspired Bock to add this scene on the mural during the restauration in 1616.
+In the same way there's no denying a certain similarity between Frölich's woodcut og Merian's etching (the unicorn and the placement of Adam's hand), which leads to another bold conclusion, namely that it was Frölich's woodcut, that inspired Bock to add this scene on the mural during the restauration in 1616.

 Der uns darumb wird fürgestellt,